RomanKubiak/ctrlr/README.md

 Cross Platform
 ==============
-Works on Windows (XP and up, both 64 and 32bit binaries are available), MAC OSX (10.5 and up), Linux (any modern distro should run it).
+Works on Windows (XP and up, both 64 and 32bit binaries are available), macOS (10.5 and up), Linux (any modern distro should run it).
 Host in your DAW

-Each platform has a VST build of Ctrlr so you can host your panels as normal VST plugins, for the OSX a special AU build is available.
+Each platform has a VST build of Ctrlr so you can host your panels as normal VST plugins, for macOS a special AU build is available.

 Customize
 =========